SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/video-meetings.md

 # Work with video meetings

 The SuperOffice video meetings allow you to schedule and create video meetings directly from your diary.
-Let’s take a look at how you can set up a video meeting.
+Let us take a look at how you can set up a video meeting.

 > [!NOTE]
 > Before you can use this feature, the [administrator must configure][1] your preferred video meeting service in SuperOffice Settings and Maintenance.